sindre-frisvold-git/redis-docs/docs/guide/server.md

----
-title: Redis Server
----

-# Go client for Redis Server
+# Getting started

 ## Connecting to Redis Server

-To connect to a Redis database:
+To connect to a Redis Server:

 ```go
 import "github.com/go-redis/redis/v8"